AlessandroZ/LaZagne/README.md

 Build your own password recovery script
 ----
 It's possible to write your own script for the software of your choice.
+Building your own module has become extremely easy.

 To do that, some code standards are to be met:
-* Create a class using the name of the software
+* Create a class using the name of the software containing 2 importants functions:
+	* init: used to define all arguments used to launch the class.
-* This class has to have a function called "retrieve_password" (it will be the main function)
+	* run:  will be the main function

+* Add on the config.manageModules.py file your class name and your import

-* The output containing all passwords has to be send to the "print_output" function - ex: print_output(<software_name>, password_list)
+* The output containing all passwords has to be send to the "print_output" function - ex: print_output(software_name, password_list)
 	* password_list has to be an array of dictionnaries.

 * Optional: you could use the function "print_debug" to print your output
 	* ex: print_debug("ERROR", "Failed to load ...")

 * Use an existing script to understand what I have said :)

 If you want to improve this tool, you can send me your script and it will be added to this project (authors will be, of course, credited on each script ;)).